-For small and mid-sized biopharma, this webinar offers the ultimate guide for how any size company can deliver a personalized omnichannel experience for HCP outreach using AI-driven insights.
+For emerging and mid-sized biopharma, this webinar offers the ultimate guide for how any size company can deliver a personalized omnichannel experience for HCP outreach using AI-driven insights.

 Hear Sal Paolozza, Senior Director of Sales Operation at Antares Pharma, Doug Caldwell, VP, Commercial Strategy at Veeva and Matthew Van Wingerden, VP of Product Management at Aktana, discuss:

-Why it’s more imperative than ever for emerging and mid-sized pharma—especially those competing in niche markets—to deploy AI-driven omnichannel tactics
+Why it’s more imperative than ever for emerging and mid-sized biopharma—especially those competing in niche markets—to deploy AI-driven omnichannel tactics

 Why personalization is non-negotiable for commercial excellence today

 How to configure your tech stack to make customer-centricity at scale possible

 First-hand guidance for implementing an AI-driven solution for multi-channel sales in biopharma, including data readiness and change management, from Antares Pharma

 Hello and welcome to another pharmaphorum webinar today in association with Aktana, and we will be discussing Using AI to Make a Big Impact for Emerging and Mid-sized Biopharma.
 Thank you so much for joining us today.
 My name is Catherine Longworth and I’m the web editor at pharmaphorum.
 Today, our speakers will be talking about how AI, human insight, and other advanced technologies are helping life sciences teams optimize, personalized omni-channel engagement with healthcare providers, and how and why healthcare professionals respond to specific tactics and strategies.
 Now shortly, I’ll be putting us all on camera and introduce you to the panel.
 I want to say a big thank you to everyone for joining us.